huBioinfo/CytoCommunity/README.md

 (2) CytoCommunity can not only infer TCNs for individual samples (unsupervised mode), but also identify condition-specific TCNs from a cohort of labeled tissue samples by leveraging differentiable graph pooling and sample labels (supervised mode), which is an effective strategy to address the difficulty of graph alignment across samples.

-**In summary, CytoCommunity represents the first computational tool for end-to-end unsupervised and supervised analyses of single-cell spatial omics maps and enables discovery of conditional-specific cell-cell communication patterns across variable spatial scales.**

 **_Highlights on the differences of TCNs identified by the two learning modes:_**